 Q4.
 What do you think is the best evaluation metric for analysing a company’s stock?

 Ans.
 There is no specific metric.
-It depends on how you put the answer and make the interviewers understand value of the specific metric that you mention.
+It depends on how you put the answer and make the interviewers understand the value of the specific parameter that you mention.

 Ans.
-Working capital is the best defined as current assets minus current liabilities.
+The working capital formula is best defined as current assets minus current liabilities.

 Q6.
 Explain quarterly forecasting and expense models?

 Ans.
 The analysis of expenses and revenue which is predicted to be produced or incurred in the future is called quarterly forecasting.